 The gateway device aggregates functionalities of home appliances by getting their status and sending this to the management server.

 The gateway device is also upgradable to host newly released home appliance(s).

 The gateway device provides an API for remote control which takes privacy and authorization issues into account.

+10.2.2 Source